Commercial Real Estate News – Week of September 19, 2025

 Eureka Business Group: Your Retail Navigator; Charting the Course for Retail Growth!

-3,020 SF Retail
+1,670 SF Retail Condo

 Why we like it:

-* Strong nearby demographics
+* Dense, affluent demographics

 Eureka Business Group: Your Retail Navigator; Charting the Course for Retail Growth!